kaustavha/luvit-docs/doc/api/process.markdown

 ## process.abort()

-This causes Node.js to emit an abort.
-This will cause Node.js to exit and generate a core file.
+This causes luvit to emit an abort.
+This will cause luvit to exit and generate a core file.

 ## process.chdir(directory)